 There are two main types of testing for the virus.
 PCR (polymerase chain reaction) is more sensitive than lateral flow tests but PCR takes 24 hours to get a result whereas lateral flow tests can yield results inside an hour.
 With both types of test, false positives do not seem to be a problem, only false negatives.
 To compare the two, the following graph shows the rate of shedding of virus on the ordinate (Y-axis) and time since infection on the abscissa (X-axis).

 The x-axis shows days since infection.
 Y-axis shows viral shedding.
-Green line is the threshold for lateral flow test.
+The curve is the level of virus shedding.
+The green line is the threshold for lateral flow test.
 Red line is for PCR

 There are a number of points that can be made from this graph:

-- Although it does not show very clearly here, both fail to be positive in the very early stages but PCR becomes positive before lateral flow tests.
+- Both fail to be positive in the very early stages but PCR becomes positive before lateral flow tests.

-- PCR stays postive longer than lateral flow tests
+- PCR stays positive longer than lateral flow tests

 - A positive test means positive but a negative test may not be so reliable, especially for lateral flow tests.
-To be sure, they may beed repeating in a couple of days.
+To be sure, they may need repeating in a couple of days.

 The Prime Minister was naturally very reluctant to initiate the second lockdown considering the cost to The Treasury, the economy and jobs but eventually he really had no option but to follow other European countries.
-The second lockdown was different from the first in a number of ways, including schools and universities staying open.
 Again, it was necessary to prevent the NHS from being overwhelmed.

 By the middle of December 2020, numbers were still rising despite efforts at local and national government levels.
 There was a mutation in the virus, found in Kent, which made it more infectious 50 to 70% more infectious.
 This is very significant.
 There is another variant of concern from South Africa and another from Brazil.
 Such mutations of viruses are common, especially in coronavirus.
 It may be striking at younger people, giving serious illness.
 The mortality rate from the new variants is higher.
 Sir Patrick Vallance, the chief scientific officer, said that with the old one, if 1,000 men aged 60 were to contract the disease, we would expect to see 10 deaths.
 With the new variant, that figure would be 13 or 14 deaths.
 Whether the vaccine will be less effective against it is uncertain but it is unlikely that they will be ineffective.